webhintio/hint/packages/rule-no-protocol-relative-urls/README.md

 ## Why is this important?

+A shorthand way of specifying URLs is to remove the protocol and let the browser determine the relative protocol based on the current connection to the resource (server/file etc).

-Nowadays the tendency of the [web is to move to HTTPS][https only web], so the use of [protocol-relative URLs][protocol-relative urls] has become an anti-pattern.
+As the web moves [towards HTTPS everywhere][https only web], the use of [protocol-relative URLs][protocol-relative urls] has become an anti-pattern, exposing some sites to man in the middle compromises and is therefore best avoided.

-Particularly for web sites/apps served over HTTP, using protocol-relative URLs can have some drawbacks, which among other include:
+Particularly for web sites/apps served over HTTP, other drawbacks when using protocol relative URLs include:

 * Performance

   * If the web site/app is served over HTTP, for every protocol-relative URL that does support HTTPS and:

-    * does redirect to it (i.e. most CDNs) the load time will take longer than if the request was made directly to the `https://` version of the URL.
+    * does a redirect to it (i.e. most CDNs), the load time will take longer than if the request was made directly to the `https://` version of the URL.